mychan24/restinginpca/res_MuSu_4rows/7_[NA, c, HMFA]/MSC_allsubs_simattack/MuSu_bignet_simattack_4rows__NA,_c,_HMFA-edge_.md

     within connectivity in Default Mode (Syslabel: 1), Default-FP (1\_3) and Default\_VAN (1\_5).
       - identify within default connectivity, default-FP and default-VAN
-      - Identify edges that are in odd \# subs
       - Simulate reduced connectivity by dividing edges that were identified by above and reduce 50% of connectivity (/2)